darioegb/plume-ui-react/README.md

 turbo run build --filter=docs^... && changeset publish
 ```

 Turborepo runs the `build` script for all publishable packages (excluding docs) and publishes the packages to npm.
-By default, this example includes `acme` as the npm organization.
+By default, this example includes `@plume-ui-react` as the npm organization.
 To change this, do the following:

 To publish packages to a private npm organization scope, **remove** the following from each of the `package.json`'s